Perfecting and Sharing the ART of Individual Flair

 May: A forgotten tradition of neighborly giving.
 May baskets or Hand Tied nosegays featuring roses and a medley of bright blooms.

-June: On the Wild Side…summer wreaths taking advantage of the Islands flora and fauna with succulent inserts from a local grower.
+June: On the Wild Side… Garden Swags taking advantage of the Islands flora and fauna with colorful succulent inserts from a local grower.
+To use over an outside door, as a live centerpiece or on a mantel.

 July: Oh shell me!
 Bring home a driftwood bouquet using succulents, shells and moss.